exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 - `Pink = 10`
 - `Purple = 11`

-Example of setting the "Color" variable of a Light device to "Green" (Color constant 2):
+Example of setting the `Color` variable of a Light device to `Green` (Color constant 2):

 ```basic
 Light.Color = Green
 ```

-In this example, the `Light` device's "Color" variable is set to the predefined constant `Green`, which corresponds to the color green.
+In this example, the `Light` device's `Color` variable is set to the predefined constant `Green`, which corresponds to the color green.
 This syntax allows you to easily set the color of the device without having to remember the corresponding values.

 # Calculations